insights

 • Provided psychological and social support.

 Nutrition and dietary patterns are also important components when implementing treatment strategies based on modifiable lifestyle factors.
-A 2021 systematic review and meta-analysis found that the consumption of ultraprocessed food was associated with a range of chronic diseases, including functional dyspepsia in adults.13 Certain foods may trigger increased dyspeptic symptoms for some patients, and a diet low in FODMAPs may be helpful.1 A 2018 screening of 200 patients discovered food hypersensitivity in 4% of those with a functional GI disorder,5 and a strong association was found between wheat sensitivity and FD in a 2018 population-based study.14 Eating small, frequent, low-fat meals may be a more accessible treatment strategy to help some patients initially find relief from dyspeptic symptoms.2
+A 2020 systematic review found that a higher consumption of ultra-processed food was associated with a range of chronic diseases, including DGBIs in adults.15 Since certain foods may trigger increased dyspeptic symptoms for some patients, a diet low in FODMAPs may be helpful for FD patients.16,17 Further, eating small, frequent meals may be an accessible lifestyle-based strategy to help some patients initially find relief from dyspeptic symptoms.4,8,18

-The functional medicine model emphasizes the necessity for personalized treatment strategies and for considering modifiable lifestyle factors in addressing potential underlying causes of FD.
-Tools such as the matrix and timeline are used to map out a patient’s health journey, organize their clinical imbalances, and help develop an individualized intervention.
+The functional medicine model emphasizes the necessity for personalized treatment strategies and for considering modifiable lifestyle factors in addressing potential underlying causes of FD and other DGBIs such as gastroesophageal reflux disease (GERD) and irritable bowel syndrome (IBS).
+A wide range of gastrointestinal (GI) symptoms and conditions may be treated starting with the functional medicine DIGIN framework that helps clinicians assess the overall digestive system health of their patients.
+Further, IFM’s 5R framework (Remove, Replace, Repopulate, Repair, and Rebalance) may be implemented to help support and heal the digestive tract.
+Functional medicine clinicians use these tools as well as the functional medicine matrix and timeline to map out a patient’s health journey, organize their clinical imbalances, and help develop an individualized treatment strategy.
 These strategies may include identifying and reducing potential food and stress-related triggers, applying therapeutic food plans, and providing support as the patient continues on their health journey.

-Functional medicine teaches clinicians the foundational background, insight, and in-depth clinical thinking to confidently work-up and treat patients who may present with conditions, signs, and symptoms indicative of GI dysfunctions such as FD.
+IFM teaches clinicians the foundational background, insight, and in-depth clinical thinking to confidently work-up and treat patients who may present with conditions, signs, and symptoms indicative of GI dysfunctions.
 Learn to recognize and treat the most important antecedents and triggers of GI dysfunction and implement therapeutic strategies at IFM’s GI Advanced Practice Module (APM).

 Learn More About gut Dysfunction and Chronic Conditions